United States, Germany Launch $40 million Joint Initiative to Prevent Conflict in Northern Ghana

 Ms Anne Witkowsky, U.S. Assistant Secretary of State for Conflict and Stabilization Operations, speaking at a press briefing in Accra after the launch, said the CSSM project marked an important step forward in its partnership with Ghana as they worked together to enhance resilience and security across coastal West Africa in the face of regional threats.

-Ghana, she said, stood out as a leader in the region and the “United States was proud to support the country’s security efforts.
+Ghana, she said, stood out as a leader in the region and the “United States is proud to support the country’s security efforts.”

 “Through these initiatives, we aim to create lasting impacts that contribute to a more secure and resilient Ghana and the region.
 When Africa succeeds, the world succeeds,” U.S. Assistant Secretary Witkowsky emphasized.